What do Sore Muscles Mean – Does soreness indicate a good workout?

 How to Manage and Get Rid of DOMS?

 What is muscles soreness and how can you get rid of it?
-Here's the quick DOMS defeating checklist:
+Here's a checklist for defeating DOMS:

 Muscle Soreness Cheat Sheet

 ● The soreness you experience the day after an intense workout is called DOMS.